JamieKnight/formica/README.md

 ### Filtering

 You can also configure Formica with a `filter` string for each input value.
 This string can contain one or more names of built-in filters.
-The complete list of currently supported filters rules is shown below:
+The complete list of currently supported filters names is shown below:

 * trim - removes whitespace from the start and end of the value
 * strtolower - converts the value to lowercase